-Each branch runs its own series of evening talks for members to enjoy.
-With close links to partner wildlife and environmental organisations, such as the BTO, RSPB and SNH, our members have the opportunity to hear some of Scotland’s top ornithologists and conservationists speak.
-Presentations by leading wildlife artists and photographers also feature in the winter talks programme, which generally runs from October – April annually.
+Branches run a programme of meetings for members, arranged in conjunction with the monthly programme (September - April) of Club-wide online talks organised by staff.
+With close links to partner wildlife and environmental organisations, such as the BTO, RSPB and NatureScot, our members have the opportunity to hear some of Scotland’s top ornithologists and conservationists speak.
+Presentations by leading wildlife artists and photographers also feature in the line-up, which generally runs from September – April annually.
 Please note that most branches ask for a small donation from attendees to help cover the cost of refreshments and venue hire.

 A number of branches organise a programme of outings for members to enjoy.
 These are a great opportunity to connect with like-minded individuals whilst bettering your bird ID skills.
 There’ll always be someone on hand to help with the trickier aspects of field identification.

-Access to a programme of talks and outings across Scotland
+Access to a programme of meetings across Scotland

-Although members are affiliated to their nearest branch of the Club, you’re free to attend talks and outings organised by any of the other branches too.
+Although members are affiliated to their nearest branch of the Club, you’re free to attend meetings organised by any of the other branches too (place.
 So if you’re going up north for your holidays or working down south for example, do have a look and see if there’s anything on around the time of your visit!